Many or all companies we feature compensate us. Compensation and editorial

 • Private student loans: If you haven’t made a payment in at least 90 days, investigate whether your loans are in default.
 Private student loan lenders may push your loans into collections after 90 days, but the timeline varies by lender.

-• Federal student loans: Federal student loans aren’t considered in default until 270 days, which means you have more time to pay.
+• Federal student loans: Federal student loans are considered in default after 270 days, which means you have more time to pay.

 After defaulting on a private loan, contact your lender to determine whether it’s sent the loan to collections.

-If you default on a federal student loan, it may be held by the Department of Education (ED) or a guaranty agency.
-Federal student loan borrowers can contact the ED’s Default Resolution Group to determine the status of their loan.
+If you default on a federal student loan, the Department of Education (DoE) or a guaranty agency may hold it.
+Federal student loan borrowers can contact the DoE’s Default Resolution Group to determine the status of their loan.

 What to do if you have federal student loans in collections